How to Prepare for First Placement: Tips for Foster Parents

 If you're wondering how to prepare for your first placement, you can use these tips to ensure the process goes smoothly.
 Remember, this is an exciting time, and you've worked to prepare for this moment.

-If you want more advice on fostering or taking the next step, contact our FosterVA team.
+For more advice on fostering or taking the next step, please get in touch with our FosterVA team.
 We'll gladly tell you more about the process, what fostering entails, and more.